East Maitland Police Station

-East Maitland Police Station is a heritage-listed former police station and now residence at John Street, East Maitland, City of Maitland, New South Wales, Australia.
+East Maitland Police Station is a heritage-listed former police station located at 2 John Street, East Maitland, in the Hunter region of New South Wales, Australia.
 It was built from 1870 to 1871.
 It was used as a police lock-up from 1870 to c.
 1914 and as a police residence from c.
 1914 to c.
 1998.
+It is now a private residence.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-Tenders for the construction of a new police station on the gaol reserve were called in the "Government Gazette" of 2 December 1870.
+Tenders for the construction of a new police station on the jail reserve were called in the "Government Gazette" of 2 December 1870.
 The new building was completed in 1871, with foundations of local stone, brick walls, blue gum and tallowwood carpentry and cedar joinery.
 The cells and charge-room originally faced John Street.

 In 1914, the building was converted into a police residence in response to a growing population and changing community attitudes.
 The former cells and charge room now became three bedrooms and a sitting room and a verandah were added at the front.
 New cells and prisoners' yard were constructed behind the building.
 It was re-classified as a residence for the superintendent of the adjacent Maitland Gaol c.
 1968.
-It was isolated from the rest of the gaol reserve for many years, but in 1972 two houses for gaol officers were built between it and the prison.
+It was isolated from the rest of the jail reserve for many years, but in 1972 two houses for jail officers were built between it and the prison.